Frequently Asked Questions

 You are not expected to pay any fee to your PFX Regional Manager (RM).
 However, it is at their discretion whether to charge for working on your submission to make it ‘submission ready’.

-If you don’t charge to list deals on PFX or for investors to register, how do you make your money?
+If you don’t charge to list deals on PFX, how do you make your money?

 I am an investor.
 Am I connected directly to the project principals when I offer to engage?